opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 kubectl --namespace monitoring get secrets prometheus-grafana -o json
 ```

-Copy the admin password from the jsonoutput and decode it base 64 using the command below
+Copy the admin-password from the json output and decode it in base-64 using the command below

 ```
 echo "<admin-password>" | base64 --decode